Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/locking-a-resource.md

 ***

-## How to Use Resource Locking
+## How to Use Critical Resources

 <Embed typeOfEmbed="jsfiddle" url="" />

 ## Permissions and Auditability

-**RBAC Required:** Only users with lock/unlock\_resource permission can lock or unlock resources.
+**Permission Required**: Only users with the *modify\_critical\_resources* permission can make restricted changes to critical resources.

-**Audit Logs:**

-* Every lock/unlock event is recorded with the user, timestamp, and resource ID.
+**Audit Logs**: Every critical action (delete, disable, modify critical fields) is logged with timestamp, user ID, and resource ID

-* Helps maintain accountability and change traceability.
+Ensures traceability and compliance across your infrastructure operations

 ## Summary

-Resource Locking is designed to give teams peace of mind when working with critical infrastructure.
-By restricting high-risk actions behind an explicit lock mechanism and tying them to permissions and audit logs, Facets ensures that your most important resources are protected from human error.
+Critical Resources in Facets offer a robust safeguard for infrastructure components that require careful handling.
+By embedding this control directly into the platform, teams gain confidence that production-grade systems are protected from accidental or unauthorized modifications.
+The result: safer operations, cleaner access controls, and greater peace of mind across your engineering org.